zzhangjii/learning-library/ApplicationIntegration-labguide.md

 2. Refresh your browser window.
 Due to clearing the browser cache, you will lose your connection to the Oracle Public Cloud.
-Browse to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.
+Browse to the *Oracle Integration Home Page URL* noted in your *MyLabNotes* file to access your services.